rgmarelli/devs-tossim/_posts/2016-04-23-userguide.markdown

     cd /opt/devs/devstossim/server
     ./server 5001

-Then, the TinyOS application (that was compiled with the devs platform) must be executed.
+Then, the TinyOS application (that was compiled for the devs platform) must be executed.
 Every instance of this program represents an independent sensor node.
 The program receives the following arguments: